 Learn what bank registers and account histories are and what you can do with them.

-QuickBooks uses account histories to keep track of your transactions.
+QuickBooks uses account histories to keep track of your transactions based on where they came from.
 They list all of your transactions and the account's current balance.
+Your cheque account history is a good example.
 Imagine your account history as a running history of the account.

 Learn how account histories work

 Account histories let you dig into the details.
 You can go into an account history and get a detailed, transaction-level history of the account.
 This is also where you can make edits to individual transactions.
 They're usually used by accountants and those who want to review the details.
 You can:

 - See all the transactions in an account

 - Filter accounts to find specific types of transactions